pawel-mazurkiewicz/SimpleHydrologyWindows/README.md

 ## License
 MIT License.

-See my website for a [more detailed copyright notice](https://weigert.vsos.ethz.ch/copyright-notice/).
+See Nicholas website for a [more detailed copyright notice](https://weigert.vsos.ethz.ch/copyright-notice/).